Disaster / Beer / Beverage / 2023-2024

 - Mass-market beer brands depend on distribution trust, bar memory, retail shelf habit, and audience stability.

-- The operator lesson is to test who each signal seems to include, exclude, or force into a public argument.
+- The decision lesson is to test who each signal seems to include, exclude, or force into a public argument.

 The Decision Context